-We are currently accepting applications for the Spring 2020 session.
-Fall sessions take place August to December.
 Enrollment for future sessions will open approximately 6 months prior to the start of each session.
-All 2019 sessions are full, including the wait list.

 The SFAC is open to accounting personnel at the Accountant I level or above.
 A minimum of 12 semester accounting units is required of all applicants.

-The purpose of the course is to provide participants a better understanding of the state's fiscal system and accounting process.
-The SFAC is a "why-we-do-it" course and is designed to:
+The purpose of the course is to provide accounting personnel with an in-depth understanding of the state’s system of accounting, fiscal policies, and accounting processes.
+Successful completion of the State Fund Accounting Course is equivalent to credit for three semester hours toward the required accounting courses for accounting classifications.
+The SFAC is a “why-we-do-it” course and is designed to:

 - Provide the transition between commercial and governmental accounting.

 - Review various state rules, regulations, and financial control entities.

 - Prepare fiscal personnel for their role as a member of the management team.